-In a 20 year study by Einstein College of Medicine published in the June 2003 issue of the New England Journal of Medicine, researchers found that of physical leisure activities evaluated [swimming, bicycling, dancing, participating in group exercises, team games such as bowling, walking, climbing stairs, doing housework, and babysitting], “dance was the only physical activity associated with a lower risk of dementia.”
+The “Leisure Activities and the Risk of Dementia in the Elderly” study was published in the June 2003 issue of the New England Journal of Medicine as part of a 20 year Aging Study by Einstein College of Medicine.
+In this study, researchers found that of physical leisure activities evaluated [swimming, bicycling, dancing, participating in group exercises, team games such as bowling, walking, climbing stairs, doing housework, and babysitting], “dance was the only physical activity associated with a lower risk of dementia.”
 “Shall I Compare Thee to a Dose of Donepezil?”
 Cultural Arts Interventions in Dementia Care Research – Kate de Medieros, PhD and Anne Basting, PhD

 Dance and Parkinson’s Disease

 Read “Dance Class Lifts Parkinson’s Patients’ Spirits”, an article about a collaboration between Rush University Medical Center and Hubbard Street Dance Chicago to bring dance to a group of Parkinson’s patients in Chicago, and an AARP Bulletin about the effects of dance on PD: People with Parkinson’s Discover the Joy of Dance.

 In a study undertaken in 1997 by graduate students Maria Konstantinidou and Yvonne Harahousou, 57 elder women at a day program in Thessaloniki, Greece participated in weekly dance sessions.
 The study found that “the elderly involved in dance movement therapy sessions improved their perception of their physical state, bodily condition and their general appearance.” […] “In particular, dance provides the participants with opportunities to artistically express thoughts, to be creative, to express feelings and emotions, to promote personal integration, and to perceive feelings of self-worth and well-being.”